-This summary was prepared by the U.S. Office of Government Ethics (OGE) in 1990, was redistributed in November 1992, and is being updated and reissued herewith.
+This summary was prepared by the U.S. Office of Government Ethics (OGE) in 1990, was redistributed in November 1992, was updated and reissued in February 2000, and is again being updated and reissued today.
 While it has been coordinated with the Department of Justice, employees are cautioned that it reflects only a preliminary interpretation of the amendments to 18 U.S.C. § 207 enacted by the Ethics Reform Act of 1989 and thereafter.